rd--/jssc3/help/essay/superscript.md

 ## Superscript

+SuperScript is a preliminary experiment in providing a rich text environment for writing SuperCollider  (McCartney, 1996) synthesiser programs.
-SuperScript (Precision Software, 1985) is a word processor for Commodore 64 computers.
+SuperScript (Precision Software, 1985) is also a word processor for Commodore 64 computers.

-## Synthesiser controls
+## Synthesiser

-The controls above the text area are for communicating with the synthesiser.

-When this page is first loaded the synthesiser codes are fetched and cached which may take some time.
-While this is occuring the _status area_ may display _Loading..._.
-Subsequent page loads are quicker.

-Once loaded the status area will say _..._, indicating that the page is ready, after which the synthesiser can be started by clicking _Begin_.
+The SuperCollider synthesiser can be started by clicking the _Begin_ button.

-When the synthesiser is running the status area will indicate the number of _unit generators_ that are currently playing, initially this will be zero.
+When the synthesiser is running the status area will indicate the number of _unit generators_ that are currently playing.

-Programs can be executed by selecting the text describing the program and pressing the _Play_ button.
-To quieten the synthesiser press the _Reset_ button.

-## Access keys

-The synthesiser controls have _access keys_ associated with them.
-_b_ for _Begin_, _comma_ (,) for _Play_, _period_ (.) for _Reset_.

-The access keys are displayed as part of the control help text, which can be seen by hovering the mouse over the control.
+Initially this will be zero.

 ## Synthesis Programs

-A very simple synthesiser program is `sc.Mul(sc.SinOsc(440, 0), 0.1)`.
+A simple synthesiser program is `sc.Mul(sc.SinOsc(440, 0), 0.1)`.
+This program is written in the JavaScript language (Wirfs-Brock, 2020).

-Selecting the program text and pressing _Play_ will generate a 440 _hz_ sine tone in the left channel.
+Selecting the program text and typing _Control-Comma_ and will generate a 440 _hz_ sine tone in the left channel.
+(_Control-Comma_ is the notation for typing the _control_ and _comma_ keys at the same time.)

-The period at the end of the sentence above is not a part of the program.
+The period at the end of the sentence containing the program in the paragraph above is not a part of the program.
 If it is accidentally selected the program will have a _syntax error_ and a there will be no sound.

-When this program is running, the status area will indicate that this program involves 4 unit generators.
-Two are written in the program, _SinOsc_ and _Mul_, the other two, _Out_ and _MaxLocalBufs_, are implicit.

-Pressing the _Print_ button will print the program as a sequence of unit generators to the _console_.
-The console can be opened from the browser menu, or by typing a key combination, often _Control-Shift-i_.

 ## Program paragraphs

 To make programs simpler to select they can be set apart in a paragraph by themselves.
-The program below is a SuperCollider2 example written by James McCartney that genereates bird like sounds.
+The program below is a SuperCollider2 example written by James McCartney that generates bird like sounds.
 When running, the status area will indicate that the program involves 108 unit generators.

 ```
 sc.OverlapTexture(function(tr) {